apollo-lang/apollo/doc/javier-chapter.md

 purpose of a purely functional language.

-Our type system also underwent several transformations as we tried to get rid of unncessary layers of complexity.
+Our type system also underwent several transformations as we tried to get rid of unnecessary layers of complexity.
 The `Atom` data type, for instance, ended up encapsulating notes, chords, and rests altogether.
 We found this to be a feature very elegantly tied to Apollo's broader purpose of making music composition minimal and formal.